 And here's how that Main Navigation looks on a live site:

 On most templates, mobile devices and smaller browsers use a hamburger icon to condense the Main Navigation.
 Clicking the hamburger reveals the menu.

 Footer and Secondary Navigation

-Secondary Navigation and Footer Navigation display links separately from the Main Navigation.
+Secondary and Footer Navigation sections display links separately from the Main Navigation.
 You can use these sections for pages that don’t belong in the Main Navigation or aren’t as important to your visitors.

-Pages in the Not Linked section don't appear in your Main Navigation.
+Pages in the Not Linked section of the Pages panel don't appear in your Main Navigation.
 Any visitor can access them at the direct URL or by clicking a link, unless you restrict access with a page password.

 The Not Linked section lets you store duplicates of pages you're redesigning, host content you've linked to a Summary Block, or keep your Main Navigation from getting cluttered.

 If you think of Main Navigation as what's on the table, visible to your guests, the Not Linked section is what's in the cabinets, available if you know where to look.